-Making healthy swaps is easier than you think
+Making healthy swaps is easier than you might think

 Now I’m not going to tell you that any of the healthy alternatives I suggest here taste exactly the same as their ‘regular’ counterparts.
 Of course, they don’t.

-I believe that they taste better, and here’s why.
-After your palate re-adjusts from the excessive sweetness of overly processed, packaged foods, you’ll find that the healthier versions taste better.
+I believe that most of them actually taste better, because… after your palate adjusts from the excessive sweetness of overly processed, packaged foods, you’ll find that unprocessed, naturally sweetened foods taste really good.

-It’s real food, the way food is meant to be, the way that our bodies get the most nourishment, and the way food used to be before the big food companies made everything about profit and shelf life.
+It’s real food, the way food is meant to be, the way that our bodies get the most nourishment.
+The way food used to be before the big food companies made everything about profit and shelf life.

 I’ve got loads of recipes for you to try here on my blog.
-Check out the HEALTHY SNACKS category page for starters
+Check out the RECIPE INDEX and the HEALTHY SNACKS category page for starters.

-Okay, so here are some easy healthy swaps you can try
+Listed below are 17 easy healthy swaps you should try

 1. Drink water or tea instead of soft drink & soda